ambihome-gmbh/asyncapi/README.md

 Receive and send valid asyncapi messages over MQTT.

-## about
+## about asyncapi.com

-wie swagger/openapi aber async.
+like swagger/openapi but async.

 1. The service-user publishes a message to MQTT
     ```